Glassjaw: Worship and Tribute (2001–2003)

 In 2001, the band entered the studio in secret with Ross Robinson and began recording their follow-up album Worship and Tribute, which would see release the following year.
 The album was engineered and mixed by Mike Fraser.
-They left Roadrunner in December 2001, finding them problematic, and shopped the album to other labels and ended up signing a deal with Warner Bros.
+They left Roadrunner in December 2001 and shopped the album to other labels before signing a deal with Warner Bros.
 Records.
-The line-up on this record was Palumbo, Beck (who also provided bass duties), Weinstock, and Shannon Larkin of Amen and later Godsmack, who provided drumming duties due to recording time constraints, as he had worked well with producer Ross Robinson in the past, although Larry Gorman was composing parts and officially the drummer of the band.
-Ross Robinson does not use a 'click track' (automated metronome) when recording drummers, as he believes "it takes away from the true essence of the music".
-This album showcased a more melodic and mature Glassjaw, as they started to further incorporate jazz and ambient influences, particularly in tracks like "Ape Dos Mil", "Must've Run All Day", "The Gillette Cavalcade of Sports", and "Convectuoso" (which did not appear on the official release due to a publishing dispute with Roadrunner).
-Palumbo said of it: "It's a mélange of influences, a collage is what this band is all about.
-This record pays tribute to everything from Bad Brains to Anthrax to The Cure to Squeeze and so much more."
-Lyrically, the more confrontational elements heard on Everything... were reined in, with Palumbo taking a more cerebral approach.
+The line-up on this record was Palumbo, Beck (who also played bass), Weinstock, and Shannon Larkin of Amen and later Godsmack, who provided drumming duties due to recording time constraints, as he had worked well with producer Ross Robinson in the past, although Larry Gorman was composing parts and officially the drummer of the band.
+The album showcased a more melodic sound with jazz and ambient influences.
+Palumbo called it "a mélange of influences, a collage is what this band is all about."

 Dave Allen joined the group as bassist following the recording of the album.
-The band then toured extensively throughout 2002–2003, playing all over the world, including festival tours such as Warped Tour, Ozzfest and Snocore.
-Allen was kicked out of the group after wishing death on the front man of Drowning Pool, who ended up dying the next day on Ozzfest.
-In October 2002, dates in Germany and the UK were cancelled when Palumbo was hospitalized in Paris after suffering a relapse of the Crohn's; he underwent intestinal surgery.
-The dates were rescheduled to December, but he suffered another relapse.
-On their return in April 2003 he was hospitalized again in Glasgow, Scotland, which led to cancellations including the Kerrang!
+The band then toured extensively throughout 2002 and 2003, playing all over the world, including festival tours such as Warped Tour, Ozzfest and Snocore.
+In October 2002, dates in Germany and the UK were cancelled when Palumbo was hospitalized in Paris after suffering a relapse of his Crohn's disease; he subsequently underwent intestinal surgery.
+The dates were rescheduled to December, but Palumbo suffered another relapse.
+In April of 2003, he was hospitalized again in Glasgow, Scotland which led to further cancellations, including the Kerrang!
 Weekender and a date at the London Astoria.